Benchmarking Android Malware Detection: Traditional vs. Deep Learning Models: Introduction

 \section{Introduction}

 The Android ecosystem maintains the leading position as the largest and most active system among the worldwide mobile computing environment by far.
-Among its ecosystem components, the app markets which consist of Google Play, as well as manufacturer and third-party app stores, play a crucial role in releasing and distributing the apps to end users.
-According to one recent {\it 42matters}'s statistics~\cite{42matters:googleplay2025}, there were 40,325 apps on average released monthly just through Google Play Store between November 2024 and Juanuary 2025.
+According to one recent {\it 42matters}'s statistics~\cite{42matters:googleplay2025}, there were 40,325 apps on average released monthly through Google Play alone between November 2024 and Juanuary 2025.
 The app market’s rapid growth makes it crucial to have an automated and effective app vetting system that scales to the app market sizes.
 An important component of a vetting system is the application of machine learning to triage the apps in the vetting process.

-Traditional machine learning approaches (shorthanded ML hereafter) such as Naive Bayes (NB), k-Nearest Neighbors (k-NN), Support Vector Machines (SVM), Random Forest (RF), Artificial Neural Networks (ANN), Gradient Boosting, etc. have been applied to train models on a training dataset, which consists of apps whose maliciousness is known.
-Then the trained models are applied to classify a test dataset, where apps' maliciousness is unknown.
-Many traditional ML models have shown outstanding performance~\cite{Iker:SPSM11, Aafer:SecureComm13, Gascon:AISec13, WiSec:Saurabh13, Arp:NDSS14, Yang:ESORICS14, Periravian:ICTAI13, Chen:ASIACCS16, Yan:MobiSys19, Gong:EuroSys20} on datasets from small to market-scale.
+Researchers train a machine learning model on a dataset consistsing of apps whose maliciousness is known.
+Then the trained model is applied to a disjoint test dataset to evaluate the model's effectiveness.